Kingly-elpies/KinglyKelpies/README.md

 This is because it contains our bug!

 To actually reload a level:
-- open the level selcet
+- open the level select
-- enter the number of you current level (starting at 0)
+- enter the number of your current level (starting at 0)
 - press go

 </details>